bakku99/OBS_Malkoros/Malkoros_Vault/Lore/Greater_Deities.md

 # Greater Deities

 These are the cosmic architects of reality, ruling over the Prime Material, Celestial realms, and beyond.
+Internal links are provided to the respective Deity files.

 - [[Solanis]] – God of Light and Life
 - [[Therassor]] – God of Righteous Battle